Gunnu2816/youtube-chatbot/README.md

 This project lets users chat with YouTube videos using AI.

-It extracts the transcript from a video, converts it into embeddings using LangChain + FAISS, and answers questions using Groq LLMs.
+It extracts transcripts from YouTube videos, converts them into embeddings using LangChain + FAISS, and answers questions using Groq LLMs.

 I built this project to learn:
 - Retrieval-Augmented Generation (RAG)